Our Team

 marionkh@bu.edu

-Marion is a first-year student in the Master of Science in Speech-Language Pathology program.
+Marion is a second-year student in the Master of Science in Speech-Language Pathology program.
 She received her BA in Linguistics from New York University, where she gained research experience in child language and acoustic phonetics.
 Marion plans on pursuing a career as a pediatric speech-language pathologist.

 Undergraduate Students